 TRUS has both diagnostic and therapeutic indications.
 Diagnostic indications for TRUS include early diagnosis of CAP.
-However, ultrasonographic findings alone cannot be used to establish or exclude the diagnosis of CAP: definitive diagnosis must be based on biopsy results, along with abnormal digital rectal examination (DRE) findings, elevated PSA levels, or both.
+However, ultrasonographic findings alone cannot be used to establish or exclude the diagnosis of CAP: definitive diagnosis must be based on biopsy results, along with abnormal DRE findings, elevated PSA levels, or both.

 TRUS is also used diagnostically to determine the volume of the prostate gland and thereby facilitate the planning of brachytherapy, cryotherapy, or minimally invasive BPH therapy (eg, radiofrequency or microwave therapy).
 In addition, TRUS is used to evaluate prostate volume during hormonal downsizing for brachytherapy.
 Finally, TRUS is used in the evaluation of men with azoospermia to rule out ejaculatory-duct cysts, seminal vesicular cysts, müllerian cysts, or utricular cysts.